ranchester2/mirdorph/doc/plugin.md

 and then it is responsible for loading the plugins when it is notified that a compatible one has shown up/disapeared.

 You can see a basic example in `main.py` with `MrdApplicationPlugin`

+## CSS

+I just realized I have no way of handling css or icons and stuff.
+I guess I could technically just use standard gresurce and use css provider manually, but I don't know, maybe I will just continue dumping it into the main project css file.